 At the same time, the industrial and consumer stock-heavily weighted index, the Dow, has fallen for two days in a row as economic concerns pressed on those growth-sensitive sectors.
 Though there is little chance of a US debt default, investors are still cautiously watching the negotiation progress, with President Biden and house speaker Kevin McCarthy meeting at 5.30pm (ET).

-Notably, the US bond yields climbed for 7 straight trading days, while the US dollar index held above 103 at a one-month high as markets expect the Fed to keep the interest rate at a high level for longer, despite a likely rate hike pause in June.
-This sent gold lower, retreating from a double-top pattern after hitting an all-time high in early May, while crude prices stabilized without clear clues of near-term directions.
+Notably, US bond yields climbed for seven straight trading days, while the US dollar index held above 103 at a one-month high, as markets expect the Fed to keep the interest rate at a high level for longer, despite a likely rate hike pause in June.
+This sent gold lower, retreating from a double-top pattern after hitting an all-time high in early May, while crude prices stabilised without clear clues of near-term directions.

 Asian markets are set to open higher, with ASX 200 futures up 0.1%, Hang Seng Index futures up 0.31%, and the Nikkei 225 rising 0.52%.

 Six out of 11 sectors in the S&P 500 finished higher, with communication services leading gains, up 1.17%.
 The consumer sectors, including consumer staples and consumer discretionary, lagged broad markets, down 1.47% and 0.37%, respectively.

 Zoom shares rose 1.7% in after-hours trading amid a beat on earnings expectations.
 The video communication company reported earnings per share at US$1.16 versus an expected US$0.99 on revenue of US$1.11 billion, higher than the estimated US$1.08 billion.
 The company raised its “outlook for the fiscal year 2024 while continuing to invest in innovations such as AI".